 Bug #21341

-open`Namespace is not a module (TypeError)` without enabling the namespace
+closed`Namespace is not a module (TypeError)` without enabling the namespace

 Description

-Ruby on Rails test case has the module Namespace
+Ruby on Rails test case has the module Namespace.

 https://github.com/rails/rails/blob/main/activemodel/test/validators/namespace/email_validator.rb#L5